Aleskoss/rock-paper-scissors/README.md

     Get user input through prompt and store it in variable user userChoice
 3. create variables that will hold computer score and human score named computerScore and humanScore initialized with number 0
-4. Write logic to play a single round that will have two parameters userChoice and humanChoice, this function will take in arguments as getComputerChoice and getHumanChoice after a round it will increment the score if human choice(transferd to lower case so the choice is case insensitive) wins then it increments human score, else computer score
+4. Write logic to play a single round that will have two parameters userChoice and humanChoice, this function will take in arguments as getComputerChoice and getHumanChoice after a round it will increment the score forgot to store input of function humanchoice and computerchoice inside new variables inside playRound function if human choice(transferd to lower case so the choice is case insensitive) wins then it increments human score, else computer score
+5.create a function that plays 5 rounds so invoke function playRound 5 times if humanScore > Computer score human wins else computer wins